Webflow vs Hubspot cms: 2026 comparison

 - Case study pages

-- “Catalog” product sheets (excluding pure e-commerce)
+- “Catalog” product pages (outside pure e-commerce)

-- Resource bases (guides, webinars, etc.)
+- Resource libraries (guides, webinars, etc.)

 HubSpot CMS: